Hallucinogen persisting perception disorder: Benzodiazepines

-A 2022 case reported indicated promise for brain stimulation therapy for a longstanding HPPD patient.

-Outside of pharmacotherapy, recovery from HPPD as a clinical entity that, is involving distress and impairment can come about through psychological and social means.
-Case reports of psychotherapy for HPPD suggest that anxiety reduction, muscle relaxation, and re-framing one's visual phenomena through personal destigmatization and normalization may be helpful.
+Antidepressants

+Case studies have reported recoveries among patients treated with a combination of selective serotonin reuptake inhibitors (SSRIs) and atypical antipsychotics.
+Selective serotonin reuptake inhibitors are commonly used to treat the depression and anxiety that is often comorbid with HPPD.
+Antidepressants used by themselves have not shown improvement in HPPD.

+Psychosocial

+Individual and group therapy may be helpful as an adjunct to medication in cases of HPPD.
+HPPD commonly causes intense anxiety and psychotherapy may help to alleviate those effects.
+Case reports of psychotherapy for HPPD suggest that the anxiety reduction that therapy provides may be helpful.
+Group therapy may help strengthen an HPPD sufferer's support system and relieve anxiety.
 Some authors have suggested that HPPD be better designated as a particular somatic symptom disorder rather than a disorder defined centrally by hallucinogen use.
 Cognitive behavioral therapy has shown promise for somatic symptom disorders, as well as related distress from tinnitus.
 CBT has likewise shown promise for depersonalization-derealization disorder, which occurs as a common comorbidity to HPPD and seems to share many of the same catastrophic thoughts.
 The Perception Restoration Foundation hosts a Specialists Directory that lists professionals with prior experience or relevant expertise in helping those with HPPD.

+Other

+A 2022 case report used brain stimulation therapy to treat a 33-year-old man who had HPPD that developed after repeated use of hallucinogens at age 18.

 Prevalence

 In a 2010 optional online survey of psychedelic users seeking medical information, 60% reported recurring HPPD-like effects, though only 4.2% considered seeking treatment due to the severity.
 The authors concede occurrences are rare but suggest the survey supports a need for further research.
-In a 2022 double-blind, placebo-controlled study, 142 subjects received LSD, psilocybin, or both, reported no cases of HPPD, and up to 9.2% of the subjects had flashbacks which were "transient, mostly experienced as benign and did not impair daily life".
+In a 2022 double-blind, placebo-controlled study, 142 subjects received LSD, psilocybin, or both, and reported no cases of HPPD.
+Up to 9.2% of the subjects had flashbacks which were "transient, mostly experienced as benign and did not impair daily life".

-Society and culture

-In 1971, Shelagh McDonald vanished from the world of folk music after experiencing severe HPPD, losing contact with the entire industry until 2005.